SteffenKn/WS2801-PI-web-server/README.md

 - `config`
   - optional
   - Type: [Config](./src/types/config.ts)
-  - The config for this module as described [here](#Configuration).
-If no value is set the [default config](./src/config/config.ts) will be used.
+  - The config for this module, as described [here](#Configuration).
+If no value is set, the [default config](./src/config/config.ts) is used.

 - `ledController`
   - optional
   - Type: [LedController](https://github.com/SteffenKn/WS2801-PI/blob/develop/src/index.ts#L44)
-  - The LED controller that controls the leds of the connected Led strip.
-If no value is provided WS2801-webserver will create it's own LedController with the LedAmount that is configured in the [default config](./src/config/config.ts).
+  - The led controller that controls the leds of the connected led strip.
+If no value is specified, WS2801-webserver will create its own LedController with the LedAmount that is configured in the [default config](./src/config/config.ts).
-    - To prevent render problems there should be only one LedController instance.
+    - To avoid rendering problems, there should be only one LedController instance.

 ### start